Heaven and hell never seemed so … close.

 The project would eventually bring together art historians and curators, image technologists and animation specialists, software programmers and program producers, cultural institutions, private companies and more in a collaborative and creative desire to know more about boxwood miniatures (there are only about 135 that have survived).

 The physical wooden carvings were carefully scanned and imaged using a micro-CT (or micro computed tomography) scanner at Western University; to create a three-dimensional CT image, a number of two-dimensional scans are acquired in a setup in which the source and detector are at a fixed position and the object is rotated around its axis.

-Andrew Nelson described the scanner at Western as much higher in resolution than even a clinical or medical scanner, which typically resolve images at a “slice thickness” of 0.6 mm each.
-In fact he said the micro-CT scanner is capable of 20 times that resolution!
+Andrew Nelson described the scanner at Western as much higher in resolution than even a clinical or medical scanner, which typically resolves images at a “slice thickness” of 0.6 mm each.
+In fact, he said the micro-CT scanner is capable of 20 times that resolution!

 The detailed scans were then processed and rendered using advanced 3D analysis software (ORS SI) which can create high-impact visualizations from scanning data.
 The renders are the building blocks for the VR experience (although the file sizes were so huge they had to be “cleaned up” so as to be responsive in real-time).